 The Annual Front Line Defenders Lecture was established in 2013 to provoke discussion and debate about the range of issues affecting human rights defenders as they work tirelessly to bring about changes and build robust civil societies.
-The lecture is broadly accessible to a general audience with an interest in philosophy, law, human rights or politics.
+Held in partnership with universities in Dublin, Belfast and Galway, the lecture is broadly accessible to a general audience with an interest in philosophy, law, human rights or politics.

-Prof. Noam Chomsky (MIT) delivered the innagural lecture in 2013, with a thought-provoking presentation on the topic of Solidarity and the Responsibility to Respect.
+Prof. Noam Chomsky (MIT) delivered the inaugural lecture in 2013, with a thought-provoking presentation on the topic of Solidarity and the Responsibility to Respect.
 Click here to watch.

 In 2014, Bruce Schneier, leading computer and internet security expert and fellow at the Berkman Center for Internet & Society at Harvard Law School, gave a stimulating address on the topic Is It Possible to be Safe Online – Human Rights Defenders and the Internet.
 Click here to watch.